backdrop-contrib/eu_cookie_compliance/README.txt

 4. Go to the admin/settings/eu-cookie-compliance page to configure and enable the pop-up

-5. If you want to theme your pop-up override the eu-cookie-compliance-popup.tpl.php template file.
+5. If you want to theme your pop-up override the themes in the template file.

 NOTICE: The module does not audit your cookies nor does it prevent cookies from being set.